 All proposals for grants, contracts, or fellowships require institutional approval prior to submission to the sponsor.
-The Office of Sponsored Programs (OSP) assists with this process using the Proposal Summary Form (PSF).
-The PSF contains an abstract of the proposed project, budget, information regarding compliance, cost sharing, release time and Conflict of Interest.
+The Office of Sponsored Programs (OSP) assists with this process using the Electronic Proposal Summary Form (ePSF).
+The ePSF contains an abstract of the proposed project, budget, information regarding compliance, cost sharing, release time and Conflict of Interest.
+The Electronic Proposal Summary form is located at the bottom of the Sponsored Programs website page.

 Faculty members may be released for externally sponsored activities otherwise approved by the University for up to 50% of their time as a normally acceptable limit.
-Faculty members desiring to be released from their regularly assigned university duties for over 50% of their total time for engagement in externally sponsored activities must specifically justify in writing the benefits of released time of over 50% on the PSF.
+Faculty members desiring to be released from their regularly assigned university duties for over 50% of their total time for engagement in externally sponsored activities must specifically justify in writing the benefits of released time of over 50% on the ePSF.